zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - Be prepared to refine user-facing messages (e.g., validation error messages) based on user feedback.
 Prioritize conciseness and clarity.

+### Iterative UI Refinement

+- Be prepared to make multiple small UI adjustments based on continuous user feedback to achieve the desired look and feel.
+This often involves iterative `replace_in_file` operations for styling and component structure.

 ## Project-Specific Learnings

 ### Initial Prisma Setup for New Projects